topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

    *Only waypoints within a selected area are shown.*

-To view all waypoints in a certain area, it is also possible to :ref:`select part of the map <ss-map-select>` and tap 'Waypoints' in the pop-up.
+To view all waypoints in a certain area, it is also possible to :ref:`select part of the main map <ss-map-select>` and tap 'Waypoints' in the pop-up.

 .. _ss-waypoint-filter-icon: